Conflicts of Interest in Research

 Any Research for which an Investigator is applying for Public Health Service funding ("PHS- Funded Research") must comply with the NYIT Policy on Conflicts of Interest in Research (the "Policy"), and must additionally comply with the Special Rules set forth in this Appendix A.

-Each Investigator engaged in PHS-Funded Research must complete the training requirements specified by the Institutional Official as follows:
+Each Investigator engaged in PHS-Funded Research must complete the Conflict of Interest training requirements specified by the Institutional Official as follows:

-- The Investigator must complete the training before commencing the Research and the training must be repeated every four years during the pendency of the Research.
+- The Investigator must complete the Citiprogram Conflict of Interest training before commencing the Research and the training must be repeated every four years during the pendency of the Research.

-- Any Investigator who is found to be non-compliant with the Policy will be required to immediately complete the designated training.
+- Any Investigator who is found to be non-compliant with the Policy will be required to immediately complete the designated training again.

 - The Institutional Official may direct that Investigators complete the designated training in other instances, including in the case of changes to the Policy or for Investigator new to NYIT.